kubernetes-retired/kubeadm-dind-cluster/README.md

 needs to build the base image and Kubernetes binaries.
 Subsequent invocations are much faster.

+## Controlling network usage
+Kubeadm-dind-cluster uses several networks for operation, and allows the user to customize the networks used.
+Check your network assignments for your setup, and adjust things, if there are conflicts.
+This section will describe how to adjust settings.

+NOTE: Docker will define networks for bridges, which kubeadm-dind-cluster tries to avoid by default, but based on your setup, you may need to choose different subnets.
+Typically, docker uses 172.17.0.0/16, 172.18.0.0/16,...

+### Management network
+For the management network, the user can set MGMT_CIDRS to a string representing the CIDR to use for the network.
+This is used in conjunction with the CLUSTER_ID, when creating multple clusters.
+If single cluster, the cluster ID will be zero.

+For IPv4, this must be a /24 and the third octet is reserved for the multi-cluster number (0 when in single-cluster mode).
+For example, use 10.192.0.0/24, for an IPv4 cluster that will have nodes 10.192.0.2, 10.192.0.3, etc. A cluster with ID "5" would have nodes 10.192.5.2, 10.192.5.3, etc.

+For IPv6, the CIDR must have room for a hextet to be reserved for the multi-cluster number.
+For example, fd00:10:20::/64 would be for an IPv6 cluster with ID "10" (considered in hex) with nodes fd00:10:20:10::2, fd00:10:20:10::3, etc. If the cluster ID was "0" (single cluster mode), the nodes would be fd00:10:20:0::2, fd00:10:20:0::3, etc.

+The defaults are 10.192.0.0/24 for IPv4, and fd00:20::/64 for IPv6.

+TODO: Dual stack will allow MGMT_CIDRS to be a comman separated list of CIDRS (one IPv4, one IPv6), with defaults above used for unspecified values.

+### Service network
+The service network CIDR, can be specified by SERVICE_CIDR.
+For IPv4, the default is 10.96.0.0/12.
+For IPv6, the default is fd00:30::/110.

+### Pod network
+For the pod network the POD_NETWORK_CIDR environment variable can be set to specify the pod sub-networks.
+One subnet will be created for each node in the cluster.

+For IPv4, the value must be a /16, of which this will be split into multiple /24 subnets.
+The master node will set the third octet to 2, and the minion nodes will set the third octet to 3+.
+For example, with 10.244.0.0/16, pods on the master node will be 10.244.2.X, on minionnkube-node-1 will be 10.244.3.Y, on minion kube-node-2 will be 10.244.4.Z, etc.

+For IPv6, the CIDR will again be split into subnets, eigth bits smaller.
+For example, with fd00:10:20:30::/72, the master node would have a CIDR of fd00:10:20:30:2::/80 with pods fd00:10:20:30:2::X. If the POD_NETWORK_CIDR, instead was fd00:10:20:30::/64, the master node woudl have a CIDR of fd00:10:20:30:0200::/72, and pods would be fd00:10:20:30:0200::X.

+The defaults are 10.244.0.0/16 for IPv4, and fd00:40::/72 for IPv6.

 ## Kube-router
 Instead of using kube-proxy and static routes (with bridge CNI plugin), kube-router can be used.
 Kube-router uses the bridge plugin, but uses